vnnycnza/rsmq-sync-mechanism/README.md

 ## How to run

 1. For both `producer.js` and `consumer.js`, make sure to install and use Node v8+.
 2. Make sure to have a redis instance running.
-Apply configuration in `utils/config.js`
+Apply configuration in `utils/config.js`.
+Default host is `locahost` with port `6379`.
 3. Run `npm install`
 4. Run `node producer.js` to start web server and `node consumer.js` to start workers.
 5. Open `http://localhost:3000/` in browser to add jobs.